Need some motivation to get into yoga class? Finding the best sustainable yoga clothing for your vibe can help!

 Butt Hugging Bottoms

-Vyayama‘s Shade Print Shorts are for those who secretly wish they could do their yoga au natural – this is as close as you can get to that feeling!
-They come in an optical print of black and white with enough support and coverage for any movement.
-Crafted for precision and free of side seams, the placement of the print wraps and contours the body, giving them a flattering mid rise waistline, finished with a comfortable black sateen waistband.
-Wondering about materials?
-These are printed on naturally soft and cooling Tencel stretch jersey
+Nagnata’s organic cotton yoga shorts are for those who secretly wish they could do their yoga au natural – this is as close as you can get to that feeling!
+They come in a choice of blue or red, and provide enough support and coverage for any movement.

 Namaste Yoga Socks by Free People are made with organic cotton.
 They both keep your tootsies warm and with their non-slip grip bottoms and half-toe design, they ensure you won’t slip around when you’re doing Pilates, yoga, or dance.